 Laura commented “We thought we would have to abandon the idea of the book because it would be just too upsetting if we had lost Nell.
 However, she showed amazing resilience and against the odds made a full recovery.
 As you can imagine, this made us even more determined to complete our first book.”

 Following the release of the first book “Little Nell and Pepper” Laura and Pauline engaged with St Helens Chamber to help develop their business further.
-The local authors have since had several business sessions with the Chamber of Commerce discussing ideas, finance and marketing and they have also attended a workshop “How to Create a Dynamic 60 Second Pitch” on pitching the business.
+The local authors have since had several business sessions with the Chamber discussing ideas, finance and marketing and they have also attended a workshop “How to Create a Dynamic 60 Second Pitch” on pitching the business.
 The input has helped formulate a forward business plan.

 Pauline commented: “Getting an agent or publisher in the children’s book market is notoriously difficult, so we needed some additional input and help in preparation for this.
-The chamber has been fantastic and provided us with lots of ideas going forward.
+The Chamber has been fantastic and provided us with lots of ideas going forward.
 The breakfast networking meetings they run have also been really good, and we have been overwhelmed by the support other local businesses have shown us.”

 The mother and daughter team have now completed and self-published two books, with Foyle’s bookstore and Amazon listing the Little Nell titles, but it is with the local primary schools that the books are going down a storm.